Tropical mixtures of star tree metrics: Proof of Lemmas , , and of Theorem

-By the symmetries mentioned in Remark~\ref{rk:symmetriesCases}, we have similar results for cases 2.1 through 2.4.
-The necessary and sufficient conditions are $e_3,e_4>g$.
+By the symmetries mentioned in Remark~\ref{rk:symmetriesCases}, we have similar results for Cases 2.1 through 2.4.
+The necessary and sufficient conditions are $e_3,e_4\geq g$ in case $e_1,e_2\geq g$ does not hold.
 We also obtain $u, w$ as free parameters and their linear restrictions are translations of the restrictions from the corresponding previous four cases.

-Therefore, we have three scenarios for the fibers of the mixture map: \begin{enumerate} \item $e_1,e_2>g$ does \emph{not} hold.
-Then $e_3,e_4>g$ and the fiber of the mixture map is the union of the four families described by cases 2.1 through 2.4, and their orbits under the action of $\Sn_2$ (which interchanges $D$ and $\HH$.)
-All four families and their orbits are disjoint.
-By construction, each family is irreducible in the Zariski topology (affinely isomorphic to a product of intervals, or a triangle in $\RR^2$.) \item $e_3,e_4>g$ does \emph{not} hold.
-Then $e_1,e_2>g$ and the fiber of the mixture map is the union of the families from cases 1.1 through 1.4, and their orbits.
-As before, these eight families are irreducible and disjoint. \item $e_1,e_2,e_3,e_4>g$.
-Then the fiber consists of the orbits of all eight families given by cases 1.1 through 2.4.
-All orbits are disjoint. \end{enumerate} \end{proof} As a reference for the proof of Lemma~\ref{lm:n=5}, we include the description of all eight cases below.
-The free parameters are $u,w$. \begin{itemize} \item \textbf{Case 1.1:} $e_1-g>u\geq 0$ and $0>w>-2\min\{e_2-g,e_4,e_3\}$;
+Therefore, we have three possible scenarios for the fibers to be nonempty: \begin{enumerate} \item $e_1,e_2 \geq g$ does \emph{not} hold.
+Then $e_3,e_4\geq g$ and the fiber of the mixture map is the union of the four families described by Cases 2.1 through 2.4, and their orbits under the action of $\ZZ_2$ (which interchanges $D$ and $\HH$).
+The fiber over such a point is a polyhedral complex with eight maximal cells (Cases 2.1 through 2.4 and their $\ZZ_2$-orbits).
+Each cell is affinely isomorphic to a product of intervals, a trapezoid or a triangle in $\RR^2$.
+If $e_1,e_2>g$, the fiber over this point is a pure complex of dimension two, i.e.\ the maximal cells have dimension two. \item $e_3,e_4\geq g$ does \emph{not} hold.
+Then $e_1,e_2\geq g$ and the fiber of the mixture map is a polyhedral complex with eight maximal cells (Cases 1.1 through 1.4 and their $\ZZ_2$-orbits) of dimension at most two. \item $e_1,e_2,e_3,e_4\geq g$.
+Then, the fiber is a polyhedral complex with sixteen maximal cells defined by Cases 1.1--2.4 and their $\ZZ_2$-orbits. \end{enumerate}

+As a reference for the proof of Lemma~\ref{lm:n=5}, we include the description of all eight cases below.
+The free parameters are $u,w$.
+Notice that in all cases, one of the star trees has at least three of its edge weights independent of the values of $u$ and $w$. \begin{itemize} \item \textbf{Case 1.1:} $e_1-g\geq u\geq 0$ and $0 \geq w \geq -2\min\{e_2-g,e_3,e_4\}$,

-\item \textbf{Case 1.2:} $0> u>g-e_2$ and $2\min\{e_3,e_4,e_1-g\}>w\geq 0$;
+\item \textbf{Case 1.2:} $0\geq u\geq g-e_2$ and $2\min\{e_1-g, e_3,e_4\}\geq w\geq 0$,

-\item \textbf{Case 1.3:} $e_1-g-\frac{w}{2}>u\geq 0$ and $2\min\{e_3,e_4,e_1-g\}>w\geq 0$;
+\item {\textbf{Case 1.3:}} $e_1-g-{w}/{2}\geq u\geq 0$ and $2\min\{e_1-g,e_3,e_4\}\geq w\geq 0$,

-\item \textbf{Case 1.4:} $0>u>g-e_2-\frac{w}{2}$ and $0>w>-2\min\{e_3,e_4,e_2-g\}$;
+\item \textbf{Case 1.4:} $0\geq u\geq g-e_2-{w}/{2}$ and $0\geq w\geq -2\min\{e_2-g,e_3,e_4\}$,

-\item \textbf{Case 2.1:} $ 2\min\{e_1,e_2,e_3-g\}>u\geq 0$ and $0>w>g-e_4$;
+\item \textbf{Case 2.1:} $ 2\min\{e_1,e_2,e_3-g\}\geq u\geq 0$ and $0\geq w\geq g-e_4$,

-\item \textbf{Case 2.2:} $0>u>-2\min\{e_4-g,e_1,e_2\}$ and $e_3-g>w\geq 0$;
+\item \textbf{Case 2.2:} $0\geq u\geq -2\min\{e_1,e_2,e_4-g\}$ and $e_3-g\geq w\geq 0$,

-\item \textbf{Case 2.3:} $2\min\{e_2,e_1,e_3-g\}>u\geq 0$ and $e_3-g-\frac{u}{2}>w\geq 0$;
+\item \textbf{Case 2.3:} $2\min\{e_1,e_2,e_3-g\}\geq u\geq 0$ and $e_3-g-{u}/{2}\geq w\geq 0$,

-\item \textbf{Case 2.4:} $0>u>-2\min\{e_1,e_2,e_4-g\}$ and $0>w>(g-e_4)-\frac{u}{2}$;
+\item \textbf{Case 2.4:} $0\geq u\geq -2\min\{e_1,e_2,e_4-g\}$ and $0\geq w\geq (g-e_4)-u/2$,

 \end{itemize}